rOpenGov/eurostat/vignettes/manuscript.md

 maintaining the open data portal and the [rOpenGov](https://github.ropengov.io) collection for supporting the package development.
 This work has been partially funded by Academy of Finland (decision ...).
-We also wish to thank Juuso Parkkinen and Joona Lehtomäki for their valuable feedback on this work.
+We also wish to thank Juuso Parkkinen and Joona Lehtomaki for their valuable feedback on this work.

 ## References